cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     `input_shares`:
     : The expected list of input shares, each encoded in hexadecimal.

-    `prep_shares`:
+    `ver_shares`:
-    : The expected list of prep shares generated by each Aggregator at each round of preparation, encoded in hexadecimal.
+    : The expected list of verifier shares generated by each Aggregator at each round of verification, encoded in hexadecimal.

-    `prep_messages`:
+    `ver_msgs`:
-    : The expected list of prep messages for each round of preparation, encoded in hexadecimal.
+    : The expected list of verification messages for each round of verification, encoded in hexadecimal.

     `out_shares`:
     : The expected list of output shares, encoded in hexadecimal.